pabloducato/unit-testing-java/README.md

 ## Guidelines

-The Hamcrest's is() matcher will throw NullPointerException when the expecattion is `null`
+The Hamcrest's is() matcher will throw NullPointerException when the expecattion is `null`.

-It's better to use the assertThat() -> nullValue() expected assertion rather than equalTo(null)
+It's better to use the assertThat() -> nullValue() expected assertion rather than equalTo(null).

 ## hamcrest.org